zukunft/zukunft.com/docs/code_functions_all.md

             ponent_link.php
     \-- delta - section for function delta is expected to be del in /component/component_link.php
 \-- formula
+    \-- refresh_from_url - section for function refresh_from_url not yet defined that it should be latex in /formula/for mula.php
     \-- update_latex - section for function update_latex not yet defined that it should be latex in /formula/formula.php
+    \-- update_usr_text - section for function update_usr_text not yet defined that it should be latex in /formula/formu la.php
     \-- ref_exp_is_valid - section for function ref_exp_is_valid not yet defined that it should be info in /formula/form ula.php
     \-- user_exp_is_valid - section for function user_exp_is_valid not yet defined that it should be info in /formula/fo